 8. Make sure you have enough depth of field

 To achieve good focus in both foreground and background apart from closing the aperture (to around f/11 to f/16 depending on the image), consider using focus stacking.
-Basically this technique requires you to take several photos, each of them focused on different part of the scene.
-In minimum setup it means taking just 2 photos: one focused on the foreground and one focused on the background but in some cases you might need to take more photos for objects in between.
-Once you have such images you will need to blend them in Photoshop to achieve focus stacking.
+Basically, this technique requires you to take several photos, each of them focused on a different part of the scene.
+In minimum setup, it means taking just 2 photos: one focused on the foreground and one focused on the background, but in some cases you might need to take more photos for objects in between.
+Once you have such images, you will need to blend them in Photoshop to achieve focus stacking.

 9. Use manual focus

-Although Auto-Focus is a great feature and it does fantastic job 90% of times, it can sometimes be a bit imprecise or can work not that effectively in difficult light conditions (like at night, during sunset or sunrise, in the foggy conditions) which are often found in landscape photography.
-What’s more manual focusing isn’t that difficult at all and many cameras have focus assisting features (eg. focus peak) which makes it even easier.
+Although Auto-Focus is a great feature and it does a fantastic job 90% of times, it can sometimes be a bit imprecise or can work not that effectively in difficult light conditions (like at night, during sunset or sunrise, in the foggy conditions) which are often found in landscape photography.
+What’s more manual focusing isn’t that difficult at all, and many cameras have focus assisting features (e.g. focus peak) which makes it even easier.
 Just switch to live view mode, zoom in preview and slowly move focusing ring until you see everything sharp.
-Using manual focusing you will consistently produce tack sharp images.
+Using manual focusing, you will consistently produce tack sharp images.

 10. Cover whole dynamic range of the scene

-Landscape photography often involves photographing scenes with very high dynamic range, e.g. sunset or sunrise might have dynamic range that spans 22 or more stops what is definitely too much for current cameras and you will end up with parts of your image washed out or completely black.
-In such case even excellent sensors of Sony A7RII, Nikon D810 or Canon 1DX II aren’t enough to capture all details (but they are still way better than say 5D MK II).
+Landscape photography often involves photographing scenes with very high dynamic range, e.g. sunset or sunrise might have a dynamic range that spans 22 or more stops what is definitely too much for current cameras, and you will end up with parts of your image washed out or completely black.
+In such case, even excellent sensors of Sony A7RII, Nikon D810 or Canon 1DX II aren’t enough to capture all details (but they are still way better than say 5D MK II).

 11. Try photographing in the night

-Try photographing in the night for a completely different out-of-this-world mood.
-Camera sensor can see much more than our eyes at night (our eyes don’t see colors at night) so with a long exposure you will be able to capture some amazing colors.
+Try photographing in the night for an entirely different out-of-this-world mood.
+Camera sensor can see much more than our eyes at night (our eyes don’t see colours at night), so with a long exposure, you will be able to capture some fantastic colours.
 You can also try shooting the stars (you can read my tutorial here).

 12. Don’t be afraid of shooting into the sun

-One of the first rules any photographer learnt when they started taking photos… and so not very true at the moment.
+One of the first rules any photographer learnt when they started taking photos… and so not very true.
 Shooting into the sun will let you capture fantastic light.
 What you should avoid, however, is looking through the viewfinder while shooting into the sun as this can potentially damage your eyesight.
 So when taking such pictures make sure to use Live View mode of your camera.

 13. Try photographing when it’s foggy